Ch4run/Unity_StarsAndDonuts/README.md

 # Unity_StarsAndDonuts

-It is a Unity fund test project.

-It is a Unity fund test project.
+It is a Unity fun test project.
-You CANNOT interact!
-Only watch and chill about the fragile existence of life :)
+Not interactable; only watch and chill about the fragile existence of life :)

 This program
 - populates an hd 1920*1080 screensize with stars, then changes position/scale of each one by one